Complications

 medium

 The exact incidence of this complication is unknown.
-Estimates of progression to Korsakoff psychosis range between 50% and 85%.[73]
+Estimates of progression to Korsakoff's psychosis range between 50% and 85%.[67]

-Korsakoff psychosis is characterized by retrograde and anterograde amnesia, causing the inability to memorize new information, and confabulation (inventing events in order to compensate for lack of memory), but with general preservation of other intellectual functions.[3]
+Korsakoff's psychosis is characterised by retrograde and antegrade amnesia, causing the inability to memorise new information, and confabulation (inventing events in order to compensate for lack of memory), but with general preservation of other intellectual functions.[3]

-Of those who develop Korsakoff psychosis, 25% will require long-term institutional care.[74]
+Of those who develop Korsakoff's psychosis, 25% will require long-term institutional care.[68]

 Use of this content is subject to our disclaimer